daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default alt.createActions(NavbarActions);
 ```

-All these actions should pretty self-explanatory, but I will explain each one for completeness:
+Most of these actions should be pretty self-explanatory, but if it is unclear, see brief descriptions below.

 | Action                     | Description   |
 | -------------------------- |:-------------:|